PhD, The Graduate Center, CUNY

-Fellowship awarded to support work towards a PhD in Music Composition at CUNY Graduate Center
+Fellowship awarded to support work towards a PhD in Music Composition at The Graduate Center, CUNY

 Born in Togliatti, an industrial city on the Volga River in Russia, Polina was surrounded by music growing up.
 Polina's mother often recalls when, at just two years old, Polina reached for the piano and played a small segment from the final scene of Glinka's "Life for the Tsar", which Polina had heard her siblings practicing, but had never been taught.